Risk Management Framework

 The Risk Management Framework (RMF) is a United States federal government guideline, standard, and process for managing risk to help secure information systems (computers and networks).
 The RMF was developed by the National Institute of Standards and Technology (NIST), and provides a structured process that integrates information security, privacy, and risk management activities into the system development life cycle.
-The RMF is an important aspect of a systems attainment of its Authority to Operate (ATO).
+The RMF is an important aspect of a system's attainment of its Authority to Operate (ATO).

 Overview

 The primary document outlining the RMF is NIST Special Publication 800-37.
 The RMF steps link to several other NIST standards and guidelines, including NIST Special Publication 800-53.

 The RMF process includes the following steps: